Rick Crawford (racing driver)

-Richard Hoyt Crawford Jr. (born July 26, 1958) is an American former professional stock car racing driver and convicted sex offender.
+Richard Hoyt Crawford Jr. (born July 26, 1958) is an American former professional stock car racing driver and convicted child sex offender.
 Crawford competed in the Craftsman Truck Series full-time from 1997 to 2009.
 He is the former promoter and manager of Mobile International Speedway.

 Early career

 Crawford began his racing career as a short-track racer in the southeastern United States.
 He won the 1989 running of the prestigious annual short track Snowball Derby race.
 He also won the track championship at Five Flags Speedway in 1981 and 1984, and won the championship at Mobile International Speedway in 1981, 1982, and 1984.
 After that, he moved to the Slim Jim All Pro Series, where he collected sixty-one top tens, and earned five victories.
 In 1993 and 1994, he attempted four Winston Cup Series races in the No. 84, but did not qualify for any of them.